IEEE 802.11: 802.11ah

-IEEE 802.11ah, published in 2017, defines a WLAN system operating at sub-1 GHz license-exempt bands.
-Due to the favorable propagation characteristics of the low-frequency spectra, 802.11ah can provide improved transmission range compared with the conventional 802.11 WLANs operating in the 2.4 GHz and 5 GHz bands.
+IEEE 802.11ah, published in 2017, defines a WLAN system operating at sub-1 GHz licence-exempt bands.
+Due to the favourable propagation characteristics of the low-frequency spectra, 802.11ah can provide improved transmission range compared with the conventional 802.11 WLANs operating in the 2.4- and 5-GHz bands.
 802.11ah can be used for various purposes including large-scale sensor networks, extended-range hotspots, and outdoor Wi-Fi for cellular WAN carrier traffic offloading, whereas the available bandwidth is relatively narrow.
 The protocol intends consumption to be competitive with low-power Bluetooth, at a much wider range.

 802.11ai

 IEEE 802.11ai is an amendment to the 802.11 standard that added new mechanisms for a faster initial link setup time.

 802.11aj

-IEEE 802.11aj is a derivative of 802.11ad for use in the 45 GHz unlicensed spectrum available in some regions of the world (specifically China); it also provides additional capabilities for use in the 60 GHz band.
+IEEE 802.11aj is a derivative of 802.11ad for use in the 45 GHz unlicensed spectrum available in some regions of the world (specifically China); it also provides additional capabilities for use in the 60-GHz band.

-Alternatively known as China Millimeter Wave (CMMW).
+Alternatively known as China Millimetre Wave (CMMW).